The Truth About Schizophrenia: Facts And Myths Debunked

 Research shows that online therapy may be effective for individuals after a psychotic episode, as well as for managing symptoms during inactive phases of schizophrenia.

 When compared with traditional in-person therapy, online therapy can provide a person with more flexibility and comfort.
-With in-person therapy, you are generally limited to whichever therapists live within driving range.
-For those living in rural areas, this can be particularly challenging.
+With in-person therapy, you are generally limited to whichever therapists live within a driving range.
+For those living in rural areas, this factor can be particularly challenging.
 However, online therapy can provide the opportunity to connect with a therapist in another city, town, or state, potentially making it easier to find a professional who has experience treating schizophrenia.
-In addition, with online therapy, a person can generally see a therapist at a time that works for them from anywhere with an internet connection.
+In addition, with online therapy, a person can generally see a therapist from anywhere at a time that works for them with an internet connection.

 Takeaway